Lichen Sclerosus Update

 Lichen sclerosus is an inflammatory skin condition that primarily affects the vulva but can affect any areas of the skin.
-Many patients report an inability to have sexual intercourse due to tearing, splitting or extreme burning sensations.
-This is due to the skin on the vulva and around the vagina become thin and the vaginal opening shrinking is size due to atrophy and scarring.
-In severe cases the labia minora is lost due to fusion or reabsorption and the clitoris is buried under the skin resulting in further damage during intercourse.
-Lichen sclerosus can lead to a development of vulval cancers and this risk is estimated in 5% of cases, but could be higher as lichen sclerosus is often misdiagnosed and treated as recurrent thrush.
+Many patients report an inability to have sexual intercourse due to tearing, splitting or an extreme burning sensations.
+This is due to the skin on the vulva and around the vagina becoming thin and the vaginal opening shrinking is size due to atrophy and scarring.
+In severe cases the labia minora is lost due to fusion or reabsorption and the clitoris is buried under the skin resulting in further discomfort during intercourse.
+Lichen sclerosus can lead to a development of vulval cancers and this risk is estimated to be 5% of cases, but could be higher as lichen sclerosus is often misdiagnosed.
 If a patient is left untreated the risk of developing vulval skin cancers increase.
-Steroid treatment has been proven successful in preventing the occurrence of vulval cancers as well as six-monthly skin checks by your gynaecologist.
+Steroid treatment has been proven successful in preventing the occurrence of vulval cancers as well as six-monthly skin checks by your Gynaecologist.

 Signs of lichen sclerosus can include:

 - Itchy anus

 - Clitoris buried under the skin

 - Painful intercourse

 It is important to seek medical advice if you develop any vulval skin conditions that do not clear up after being treated and then recur.